 We do, however, have limited, self-reported data that indicates where we face the largest vacancy challenges.
 In 2020-21, North Carolina school districts reported that secondary school positions in math, science, and Special Education have been most difficult to staff and national studies find similar trends.
-At the beginning of the 2022-23 school year, the North Carolina School Superintendents' Association reported 4,467 teacher vacancies with about twice as many vacancies in middle and high school positions as compared with elementary school.
+In 2022-23, the North Carolina Department of Public Instruction reported 6,006 teacher vacancies with about 50% more vacancies in middle and high school positions as compared with elementary school.
 Xiiv

 We can also examine geographic variations in school staffing by looking at the percentage of fully licensed teachers in each school district.
-Several districts are 95% staffed with fully licensed teachers but most are not.
+Several districts are 90% (or more) staffed with fully licensed teachers, but most are not.

-EX III.7 - Percentage of North Carolina Teachers Not Fully Licensed, By School District (2020-21)
+EX III.7 - Percentage of North Carolina Teachers Not Fully Licensed, By School District (2022-23)